radiac/django-tagulous/README.rst

   selectize and jQuery UI
 * Ability to have tag sets local to a field, or shared between them
 * Multiple independent tag fields on a single model
+* Support for trees of nested tags for categorisation
 * All the other features you'd expect a tagging library to have

 **Please note**: this is an alpha version.
 That means that although it has been